-When squamous cell carcinoma occurs in the mouth and throat, it’s called oral squamous cell carcinoma.
+When squamous cell carcinoma (SCC) occurs in the mouth and throat, it’s called oral squamous cell carcinoma.
 In these oral cases, the lesion is usually located on the gums or tonsils.
 In cats, SCC is the most common oral cancer.
 In dogs, SCC is the second most common oral tumor.
-SCC is the most common tongue tumor.

 Signs can include drooling (with or without blood), difficulty eating, and halitosis (very bad breath).
 Depending on the tumor’s location, the pet can have trouble swallowing or may cough.
 If the mouth is too uncomfortable for the pet to eat normally, the animal will lose weight.
 As is true with many cancers, affected dogs and cats tend to be older animals.

-Diagnostics include radiographs of the local site, radiographs of the lungs to see if it has spread (metastasized) to other locations, CT scans, biomarker assessment, and biopsies.
+Diagnostics include radiographs (X-rays) of the local site, radiographs of the lungs to see if it has spread (metastasized) to other locations, CT scans, biomarker assessment (laboratory tests), and biopsies.
 Sometimes a fine needle aspirate will provide enough sample tissue for diagnosis.
-In a study of oral SCCs, biomarkers (proliferating cell nuclear antigen and Ki-67) were associated with higher grade tumors and increased likelihood of spread.
+In a study of oral SCCs, biomarkers (such as proliferating cell nuclear antigen and Ki-67) were associated with higher-grade tumors and increased likelihood of spread.

-Treatment may involve surgery, radiation therapy, and/or chemotherapy.
-Treatment depends on location, the amount of tissue involved, etc.
+Treatment may involve surgery, radiation therapy, chemotherapy, electromagnetic thermoablation, supportive therapy, or a combination of these depending on location, the amount of tissue involved, etc.

 If the tumor hasn’t spread, surgery is the preferred treatment.
 The entire tumor, including the extensions into underlying tissue and bone, will be removed.
 Often, part of the jawbone has to be removed.
 Surgery can provide a cure if the pet has clean margins (the tumor was completely removed).
 Dogs do quite well with partial jaws.
-Surprisingly enough, it doesn’t typically alter the dog’s appearance as much as you might expect.
+It doesn’t typically alter the dog’s appearance as much as people might expect.
 Even if surgery isn’t curative, surgery can extend survival.

 Radiation therapy can be used if surgery isn’t an option, or if surgery can’t completely remove the tumor.